The Shastra of Macrometa - Download the eBook

 Outsourced administration and security

-If you’re running your database infrastructure, you need a team of dedicated experts to perform tasks such as connecting your server to your network, adding database instances, performing backups, recovering from database failures, optimizing, and patching.
+If organizations are running their database infrastructure, they need a team of dedicated experts to perform tasks such as connecting their server to their network, adding database instances, performing backups, recovering from database failures, optimizing, and patching.

-Using a DBaaS solution lets you abstract away these complex and repetitive tasks so that you can concentrate on new projects and productivity.
-In addition, when DBaaS is used for your projects, security becomes a shared responsibility between your organization and the provider, thereby reducing organization-wide risks.
+Using a DBaaS solution lets organizations abstract away these complex and repetitive tasks so that they can concentrate on new projects and productivity.
+In addition, when DBaaS is used for their projects, security becomes a shared responsibility between their organization and the provider, thereby reducing organization-wide risks.
 Typically, DBaaS providers offer a wide range of security options, including SSL encryption and IP allowing the listing to safeguard against attackers.
-Typically DBaaS solutions are also pre-certified, enabling you to quickly meet specific regulatory compliance standards like HIPAA (for the health industry) and FedRAMP (for defense) for your applications.
+DBaaS solutions are usually pre-certified, enabling organizations to quickly meet specific regulatory compliance standards like HIPAA (for the health industry) and FedRAMP (for defense) for your applications.

 High availability and disaster recovery